 Obtaining and installing the update

-Click here and then select CCH LLP Master Pack, read the instructions on the download page and save the file to disk and store it in a temporary directory on your hard drive, (assumed to be “C:\TEMP” in the following instructions).
+Click here and then select PCAS: Academy Master Pack, read the instructions on the download page and save the file to disk and store it in a temporary directory on your hard drive, (assumed to be “C:\TEMP” in the following instructions).
 Next, follow the steps outlined below.

 Important: To receive software product news updates, you will need to Register on our Customer Community.
 (Registration Code and Practice Code required) and join our CCH Audit Automation Group to receive POSTS.